 Cauliflower are vegetables which grow as

 The cauliflower originated over 2,000 years ago in the Mediterranean and Asia Minor region.

+Almost all cauliflower grown in the United States comes from Pales.
 Almost all cauliflower grown in the United States comes from California.